luke-h1/tmtodos.me/README.md

 ### Prerequisites
 * This project targets Node V14.
 Ensure you're using Node V14 by using something such as NVM.
-* Ensure you have Node / NPM installed.
+* Node + NPM installed.
-* Ensure Docker is installed & running
+* Docker (responsible for running Redis & Postgres)
-* Ensure you have postgres installed locally
-* Ensure your postgres user has superuser access on the `tmtodos` DB
 * run `npm ci && npm run bootstrap` in the root of the project to install dependencies
-* Docker (responsible for running Redis & Postgres)

 ### Backend:
 * Ensure ports `5432` & `6479` are free